bajtos/bajtos.github.io/content/posts/2023-12-optimising-spark-memory-usage.md

   "attestation": null,
   "inet_group": "uWJAEcUyzouo",
   "car_too_large": false,
-  "cid": "bafybeice7venemgas2vijqc6xfdf6zequrxziajapm2j6hxckeu6fimjwa",
+  "cid": "QmU4P3dfgDHUJ8GUREND2p3hH6T7hsQiPL9NrHs5T86NAp",
-  "provider_address": "/ip4/207.189.112.60/tcp/26197/http",
+  "provider_address": "/ip4/127.0.0.1/tcp/8080/http",
   "protocol": "http"
 }
 ```

-Setting aside timestamps, the following properties store a string value:
+Setting aside timestamps, most of the string properties can contain only a small number of possible

-- `spark_version` contains the version of the SPARK node that performed the retrieval.
-- `zinnia_version` is a field we ignore now; we don't keep it in `Measurement` instances.
-- `participant_address` contains the Station's wallet address in ETH format.
-- `inet_group` is an anonymous id of the IPv4 /24 subnet from which the measurement was submitted.
-- `cid` is the identifier of the content that the node attempted to retrieve.
-- `provider_address` is the address of the Storage Provider.
-- `protocol` is either `http`, `bitswap`, or `graphsync`.

-There is only a small number of possible values; each value is repeated many times in different
+values; each value is repeated many times in different measurements.
+For example, we pick 4000
-measurements.
-For example, we pick 4000 different CIDs to test every round.
-With 100k measurements
+different CIDs to test every round.
+With 100k measurements submitted per round, there are, on
-submitted per round, there are, on average, 10,000 measurements for the same CID.
+average, 10,000 measurements for the same CID.

 Here comes the question: how does V8 (the JavaScript runtime in Node.js) represent strings?
 If two
 object properties hold the same string value, how many copies of the string's bytes are stored in